-The Bristol Glaciology Centre uses a combination of fieldwork, remote sensing, numerical modelling and laboratory analyses to investigate the following two principal research themes.
+The Bristol Glaciology Centre uses a combination of fieldwork, remote sensing, numerical modelling, experimental and theoretical approaches to investigate the following two principal research themes.

-The Low Temperature Experimental Facility (LOWTEX) is a unique national research facility focussed upon biogeochemical processes in freshwater systems, including low temperature environments.
+The Low Temperature Experimental Facility is a unique national research facility focused on biogeochemical processes in freshwater systems, including low temperature environments.

-In a talk given at the International Glaciological Society meeting in Bristol in September 2014, Prof John Nye looks back on his academic career and tells us about the history of Glaciology.
+Prof John Nye looks back on his academic career and the history of Glaciology.